burnsfisher/pyMicroloader/README.md

 Installation:
 	(Seems to work for both Ubuntu Linux and Windows 7)
-		1) Install Python2.7 if it is not already there from python.org.
-Choose the latest update (there will likely be no more) and the Windows version you have.
-(This may work on Python 3.
+		1) Install Python2.7 from python.org if it is not already on your system.
+Choose the latest update (there will likely be no more of 2.7).
+You also have to pay attention to the OS version that you are using in order to choose the right Python.  (pyMicroloader may work on Python 3.
 Not tested)
 		2) Download and unzip pyserial from github and pip install pyserial
 		3) Download and unzip elftools from github and pip install pyelftools.
 		4) Download and unzip pyMicroloader (no install necessary)